 On the other hand, accidents can happen even if you have done your best in providing the right equipment, instructors, and every possible precaution.
-To protect both your company and its employees, you should ask participants to sign a Liability Release.
+To protect both your company and its employees, you should ask participants to sign an Activity Waiver and Release.

 By signing this document, the participants agree that they are aware of the risks involved and possible injuries that might happen and willingly agree not to make liability claims against the other party.
 Moreover, they understand they should consult their physician before any unusual physical activity.
 If they are to become injured, they agree to take full responsibility.
 This means the organization hosting the event will not be responsible for any accidental harm.

-If your organization is sponsoring or organizing any such event, getting the participants to sign a Liability Release is necessary.
-You still have to do your due diligence, such as not knowingly provide faulty equipment that may significantly reduce the chances of the release holding up in court.
+If your organization is sponsoring or organizing any such event, getting the participants to sign a Activity Waiver and Release is necessary.
+You still have to do your due diligence, such as not knowingly provide faulty equipment that may significantly reduce the chances of the waiver holding up in court.

-Depending on your state, a Liability Release may also be known as:
+Depending on your state, an Activity Waiver and Release may also be known as:

 Release of liability

 Waiver of liability

 Hold harmless agreement

 Let's say you're an online physical trainer, and your student twists an ankle during an online class.
 People can injure themselves despite your best advice and precautions and could potentially sue you for negligence.
 There is a way to protect yourself.

 Any company, organization, or individual providing, hosting, or sponsoring events involving potentially risky physical activities should prepare an Activity Waiver and Release.
 Gyms, sports centers, extreme sports companies, and even online fitness coaches should prepare such a document.